2019 – 2020 Alley Theatre SCHOOL NIGHT PRODUCTIONS

 The Alley Theatre Group Sales Department will send you a contract of your reservation request.
 To confirm your reservation, you must provide the appropriate signatures for the contract and return to the Group Sales Department within (5) business days of receipt.
 If the signed contract is not received in time, the reservation will be automatically cancelled without notice.

-The school representative must arrange transportation to and from the Alley Theatre.
-We do not offer any assistance with loading and unloading buses.
-We recommend dropping students of in front of the theatre before parking the bus.
-If students are not able to be dropped in front of the theatre and must unload into the street, , please exercise extreme caution as the streets through and around the Theatre District are very busy.
-Because of the one-way streets downtown, student groups will need to cross the street to get to Alley Theatre.
+The school representatives must arrange transportation to and from Alley Theatre.
+Please note that unlike student matinees, we do not offer any assistance with loading and unloading buses.
+During the School Night performances, buses must unload to a sidewalk.
+Because of the one-way streets downtown, student groups will need to cross the street to get to the Alley Theatre.